Neuropathy of the foot is quite a common problem suffered by many individuals who have some form of Neuropathy or even Diabetes.

 Neuropathy Outdoor Sandals

-- The upper consists of a polyester lined textile material, and all these models are machine washable.
+- The upper consists of polyester-lined textile material; all these models are machine washable.

 - The sole has a supportive arch and excellent shock-absorbing cushioning.

-- The rubber outsole offers excellent grip, and there is a TPU shank for better stability.
+- The rubber outsole offers excellent grip and a TPU shank for better stability.

 - You can also choose from a few color variations in this model.